milesbb/Weather-Finder-App/README.md

 A React Weather App that uses Open Weather API to load and display the weather of a user selected city

-Also including interactive 3js animation
+Also including interactive 3js animation (rotateable Earth background)

 Home page with Search: